Lipschitz-Volume rigidity in Alexandrov geometry

-One can also construct a similar example for the boundary gluing of two disks with radius $r$ and $R$.
-By Corollary \ref{pet.glu}, such gluing produces an Alexandrov space if and only if $r=R$.
-Note that there is no geodesic bifurcation in the case $r\neq R$.
-These are also examples for (A.2). \end{example}
+One can also construct similarly the boundary gluing of two disks with radius $R$ and $r$.
+By Theorem \ref{pet.iff}, such gluing produces an Alexandrov space if and only if $R=r$.
+Note that in the disk case, even if $R\neq r$, there does not exist a bifurcated geodesic.

-\begin{example}[Involutional self-gluing] This is an example for self-gluing (c.f. \cite{GP92}).
-Let $Z=\mathbb D^2$ be a 2-dimensional flat unit disk.
-Then $\partial Z=\mathbb S^1(1)$ is a unit circle.
-Let $\phi:\partial Z\to\partial Z$ be a map and $X=\mathbb D^2/x\sim\phi(x)$ be the glued space.
-By Theorem \ref{rel.max}, $X$ is an Alexandrov space if and only if $\phi$ is a reflection, antipodal map or identity, where $X$ is homeomorphic to $\mathbb S^2$, $\mathbb RP^2$ and $\mathbb D^2$ respectively.
-From the construction, we see that the maximum gluing number $m_0\le 2$.
-However, if we estimate using Theorem \ref{main.thm}(iii), we get

 \end{example}